thoughtbot/ruby-science/book/solutions/replace_subclasses_with_strategies.md

 lengthy](https://github.com/thoughtbot/ruby-science/blob/41b49f49706135572a1b907f6a4c9747fb8446bb/example_app/db/migrate/20130131211856_move_scale_question_state_to_scale_submittable.rb),
 because we also need to move over the minimum and maximum values for existing questions.
 The SQL in our example app will work on most databases, but is cumbersome.
-If you're using Postgresql, you can handle the `down` method easier using an `UPDATE FROM` statement.
+If you're using PostgreSQL, you can handle the `down` method easier using an `UPDATE FROM` statement.

 Next, we'll move validations for these attributes over from `ScaleQuestion`: